 You have to prepare Hungryroot meals from the delivered ingredients.
 They don’t come pre-prepped and frozen.
 However, you have the option of freezing the meals yourself and they’ll last 3 months.

 I sent an email asking Hungryroot if the company had any microwave meals.
-The companysaid that they do, but when I checked the menu and couldn’t find any microwavable meals.
+The company said that it does, but when I checked the menu I couldn’t find any.
+If Hungryroot offers microwavable meals, they must be a rare occurrence.

 Some Hungryroot sauces come in bottles and are, therefore, premade.
 Others, though, come in packets that require you to mix them up.
 Although that’s usually relatively easy, those sauces don’t qualify as pre-made.
 Similarly, some types of ingredients, like broccoli florets, come pre-chopped.
 But that’s not necessarily true of all ingredients offered.